KJoshi31/root_worksample/README.md

 ```bash
 which python
 ```
-Please verify you receive output as the following:
+Please verify you receive output similar to the following:
 ```bash
 ...../env/bin/python
 ```